177boris/Eventlite/README.md

 # Eventlite
-Group project - event website
+Group project - event website in Java

+Used model-view-controller architecture and spring framework